yegekucuk/git2mind/README.md

 **Turn Python repositories into AI-friendly format (.md / .json)**

-git2mind scans a git repository, extracts and chunks files intelligently, and produces concise Markdown or JSON summaries that are ready for LLM consumption — perfect for code review automation, onboarding, and documentation generation.
+git2mind scans a git repository, extracts and chunks files intelligently, and produces concise Markdown or JSON summaries that are ready for LLM consumption — perfect for onboarding and documentation generation.

 ## 🚀 Features